-Once the MicroDur Base is applied and you’ve given it time to dry, you’ll be applying the Microne Medium.
-Microne Medium is available in either a Stucco, Continuous or Coarse Effect – so you can be sure you’ll get the look that you want.
-Either way, the Microne Medium is strong and smooth, it’s just the “visual texture” that will vary depending on your choice.
+Once the MicroDur Base is applied and you’ve given it time to dry, you’ll be applying the Microne Top Coats.
+Microne Medium is available in Stucco, Continuous or Coarse Effect – so you can be sure you’ll get the look that you want.
+Either way, the Microne Medium is strong and waterproof, it’s just the “visual texture” that will vary depending on your choice.